SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

 Sites
 ****************************************************************

-Create a new site via the "+ New site"-Button to connect the Packaging Module to your SCCM Site/SCCM DB:
+Create a new site via the "+ New site"-Button to connect the Packaging Module to your SCCM Site/SCCM database:

   .. figure:: _static/GeneralSiteConfiguration.png

 ================================================================
-Common settings
+Common Settings
 ================================================================

 .. csv-table::
    :header: "Property","Description"
    :widths: 40,58

-   "Name - de", "German display name of the site" "Name - en", "English display name of the site" "Description - de", "German site description" "Description - en", "English site description" "Site code", "The site code of your sccm Site.
-(The site code has to be unique to one site)" "SCCM Server", "Hostname of the sccm Server."
+   "Name - de", "Displayed German name of the site."
+   "Name - en", "Displayed English name of the site."
+   "Description - de", "German site description."
+   "Description - en", "English site description."
+   "Site code", "The site code of your SCCM Site.
+(The site code has to be unique to one site)."
+   "SCCM Server", "Hostname of the SCCM Server."
-   "Domain", "Domain of the sccm service account" "Domain account", "Name of the sccm service account, this account is used for all functions. ( specify without domain) To see which permissions this accounts need please see the reference at the end of this subsection."
+   "Domain", "Domain of the SCCM service account."
+   "Domain account", "Name of the sccm service account.
+This account is used for all functions. (specify without domain) To see which permissions this accounts needs please see the reference at the end of this subsection."
-   "Domain password", "Password of the sccm service account" "Impersonation", "You have to choose this option if the installation is directly on the sccm server."
+   "Domain password", "Password of the SCCM service account."
+   "Impersonation", "You have to choose this option if the installation is directly on the SCCM server."

 ================================================================